ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 Plane
 ~~~~~

-This command can be used to start or stop the ICE before a NAV_VTOL_LAND or after a NAV_VTOL_TAKEOFF command for a Quadplane to avoid potential prop strikes in the wind.
+This command can be used to start or stop the ICE before a NAV_VTOL_LAND or after a NAV_VTOL_TAKEOFF command for a QuadPlane to avoid potential prop strikes in the wind.
 It should be placed before either of those commands.

 **Command parameters**